Timeneye Blog

 Here’s the explanation of each letter of the SMART framework:

-The acronym changed and adapted over time.
+The acronym changed and adapted over time, and on the internet, different versions of the acronym can be found.
 For example, Doran originally envisioned the A as in “Assignable”, which means making clear who is in charge of that goal in particular.

-For the sake of this article, we’ll stick to the SMART framework.
+For the purposes of this article, we’ll focus on the SMART framework.

-SMART goals are important as a framework to measure success.
+SMART goals are important as a framework to set, track and measure success.

-Without goals, it’s really hard for a business, a team, or an individual to fullfill their mission.
+Without clearly defined goals, it becomes difficult for a business, a team, or an individual to successfully fulfill their mission.

-The SMART(ER) framework has had its share of criticism throughout the years.
-The downsides are that smart goals don’t seem to work in the long term, but rather in the short term.
+The SMART(ER) framework hasgained its share of criticism throughout the years.
+The downsides are that SMART goals don’t seem to work in the long term, but rather only in the short term.
 Also, SMART goals lack flexibility.
-Besides, the conservative nature of SMART goals could hinder the employee's capacity to dare and “think big”.
+Besides, the conservative nature of SMART goals could hinder the employee's capacity to take risks and “think big”.

 According to Brian Tracy,